-Read on for answers.
-We’ve consulted with top real estate experts with decades of experience to explain what an appraisal contingency is, how it comes into play, what are the options when a home appraises below the offer price, and whether or not it’s best to bake an appraisal contingency into your real estate contract.
+So how do you know if it’s right for you?
+We’ve consulted with top real estate experts with decades of experience to explain what an appraisal contingency is, how it comes into play, what options you have when a home appraises below the offer price, and whether it’s best to bake an appraisal contingency into your real estate contract.

 How an appraisal contingency works

-Here’s the deal: the bank or financial institution providing the loan requires an appraisal report to determine the actual value of the house and set the loan amount, because they will only lend you a certain percentage of the home’s actual value.
+Here’s the deal: The bank or financial institution providing the loan requires an appraisal report to determine the actual value of the house and set the loan amount.
+That’s because they will only lend you a certain percentage of the home’s actual value.
 The appraisal is necessary to ensure that the buyer doesn’t overpay for the property and so the lender is confident that the value of the house will cover their lost investment if the buyer defaults on the loan.

 If the appraisal is lower than the purchase price, the contingency is there as a safeguard.
 In this case, “the buyer has the right to immediately have the contract terminated and have the earnest money returned to them,” explains Chicouris.